 Cloaking Symposium and Workshop The Bank, Digital Hub Dublin.

-CLOAKING is a national art activism and research initiative designed by artist and NCAD Lecturer Elaine Hoey and Technologist in Residence at the Digital Hub, Dunja Skoko, Ph.D.
-The project invited artists from all disciplines to participate in a Cloaking Symposium and Workshop on March 27th 2025.
-This event responded to the urgent ethical and creative challenges artists face due to the rapid rise of problematic uses of generative artificial intelligence.
+CLOAKING is a national art activism and research initiative created by artist and NCAD Lecturer Elaine Hoey and Technologist in Residence at the Digital Hub, Dunja Skoko, PhD.
+The project invited artists from all disciplines to take part in a Cloaking Symposium and Workshop on March 27th 2025.
+This event responded to the urgent ethical and creative challenges that artists face due to the rapid rise of problematic uses of generative artificial intelligence.

 WHAT IS CLOAKING?